 What she didn’t know is that she’d get smeared by a shady voting rights group with backing from the Congressional Hispanic Caucus.

-On Monday, Cisneros posted a picture on Twitter showing a mailer accusing her of being an “NYC candidate” who’s “bringing New York flavor to Texas,” with a picture of a bagel and slice of pizza.
+On Monday, Cisneros posted a picture on Twitter showing a mailer accusing her of being an “NYC candidate” who’s “bringing New York flavor to Texas,” with a picture of a bagel and a slice of pizza.
 Cisneros was born and raised in Laredo, Texas, and says she doesn’t even like bagels.
 But she was endorsed as part of Rep. Alexandria Ocasio-Cortez's Courage to Change slate and her challenge, which will be decided March 3, has been likened to Ocasio-Cortez’s unseating of former Rep. Joe Crowley in 2018.

 Cisneros supports a full slate of left-wing priorities, such as Medicare for All, the Green New Deal, and “creating a humane border and immigration policy.”
-Cuellar, on the other hand, is one of the most conservative members of the House, siding with GOP on right-to-work and other labor issues, the Trump administration’s assassination of a top Iranian general, and immigration.
-He’s also carried an ‘A” rating from the National Rifle Association for most of his career, and took $6,950 from the NRA Political Victory Fund in the 2018 cycle.
+Cuellar, on the other hand, is one of the most conservative members of the House, siding with the GOP on right-to-work and other labor issues, the Trump administration’s assassination of a top Iranian general, and immigration.
+He’s also carried an ‘A” rating from the National Rifle Association for most of his career, and he took $6,950 from the NRA Political Victory Fund in the 2018 cycle.

 The 'Voter Protection Project'

 The group that paid for it is called the Voter Protection Project, per a photo of the mailer reviewed by VICE News.
-On February 7, the group made an expenditure of $71,947.44 in direct mail attacking Cisneros, as well as a direct mail buy of $145,664.06 supporting Cuellar, according to FEC records.
+On February 7, the group had an expenditure of $71,947.44 in direct mail attacking Cisneros, as well as a direct mail buy of $145,664.06 supporting Cuellar, according to FEC records.